tigerclaw-az/ejwaibel.github.io/resume.md

 : Art Institute of Phoenix
   *09/2010 - 12/2014*

-Adjunct professor for Graphic & Web Design department, with average class size of 12 students.
+Developed and taught 8 courses as an adjunct faculty in the Graphic & Web Design department, with average class size of 12 students.

-1.  *Intro to Programming*
-2.  *Intro / Intermediate / Advanced Scripting*
-3.  *Intro / Intermediate / Advanced Authoring*
-4.  *User Centered Design*

 #### Owner | IT Engineer | Software Developer
 : Everything Just Works, LLC
   *05/2010 - 10/2013*

 Everything Just Works, LLC focused on giving computer users a one-on-one interaction with computer repair gurus.
-You should be able to understand your computer and have the best experience possible.
-We want to empower individuals to use the computer to its full potential and be aware of the problems that can arise so that they aren't stuck paying someone to recover their data.
+I wanted to empower individuals to use the computer to its full potential and be aware of the problems that can arise so that they aren't stuck paying someone to recover their data.
+Worked as a software consultant developing custom WordPress integrations for 5 clients.

 * Built custom website for Realty Company that would allow users to search for houses based on a given MLS listing.
   * PHP application with IIS 7.5 and Microsoft SQL 2008 database
   * Object Oriented PHP5 from scratch with IIS 7.5 and MSSQL 2008 integration.
   * Developed custom JavaScript algorithm with Google Maps API to calculate distances between multiple addresses
   * Built custom jQuery plugin to generate tabular data records
-* Developed the “Conditional Questions” add-on using PHP & jQuery for the Event Espresso WordPress plugin.
 * Diagnosed and repaired local and small business websites that use WordPress.
 * Improved and resolved problems for WordPress websites with custom PHP, jQuery, CSS, and HTML due to incompatible WordPress theme(s) and/or client requests.
 * Eradicated viruses and malware from infected computers after performing necessary troubleshooting techniques.